Skip to content

 A Sci Fi/Fantasy Writing Session

-**DUE TO LIMITED SEATING PLEASE ONLY RSVP IF ATTENDING.
+**DUE TO LIMITED SPACE PLEASE ONLY RSVP IF ATTENDING.
 IF NO LONGER ATTENDING PLEASE UPDATE YOUR RSVP.** Join us in the upstairs room of the Grafton Pub in Camden for another writing-focused session.
 Bring whatever you’re working on, whether you’re outlining a new idea or deep into your current WIP.
 This is a space for writers to connect, share ideas, and find inspiration.
 Whether you’re looking for feedback, want to brainstorm with others, or simply need a quiet place to write, our goal is to build a supportive and collaborative community for sci-fi and fantasy authors at all stages of their journey.
-Writing will start at 6:30, but feel free arrive and leave at your own convenience!
-We will end at 8:30pm, but the pub is open till 11pm so after it ends people can mingle or go home as they please. **While we encourage collaboration and occasional chat we ask everyone be mindful of those focused on writing until 8pm.** **Also please support the venue by buying food or drink from the pub!**
+Writing will start at 6:30, but feel free to arrive and leave at your own convenience!
+We will end at 8:30pm, but the pub is open till 11pm so after it ends people can mingle or go home as they please. **While we encourage collaboration and occasional chat, we ask everyone to be mindful of those focused on writing until 8pm.** **Also please support the venue by buying food or drink from the pub!**

 Authors Events This Week